ActivityWatch/activitywatch.github.io/_posts/2024-05-5-introducing-tauri.md

 author_twitter: "subrupt"
 ---

-We're excited to introduce a new project [aw-tauri](http://github.com/ActivityWatch/aw-tauri).
-Aw-Tauri is a lighter, faster cross-platform repackaging of ActivityWatch.
-As the name implies the project is built with [Tauri](https://Tauri.app), a relatively new toolkit that offers all the benefits of electron with none of the downsides!
+We're excited to introduce a new initiative `[aw-tauri](http://github.com/ActivityWatch/aw-tauri)`, which is a lighter, faster cross-platform repackaging of ActivityWatch.
+As the name implies the project is built with [Tauri](https://tauri.app), a relatively new Rust-based toolkit that enables easy development of small, fast, and secure applications with a great developer experience.

 ## Why Tauri